ramonsmits/ramonsmits.github.com/_posts/2013-05-02-multi-threaded-throttling-in-csharp.md

 tags: [threading,throttling,limiter,limiting,c#,csharp,.net]
 ---

-I had the need to limit the number of requests per second I was hitting a webserver as the connections went through a firewall and this dropped my packets when I was opening too much connections.
+I had the need to limit the number of requests per second I was hitting a webserver.
+Packets were dropped by a firewall as the connections I was opening was done too often.
 I could not re-use the connections because of load-balancing and authentication requirements.

-My implementation was based on `Parallel.ForEach` which means that .net automatically increases the number of worker threads until it somehow detects that increasing worker threads does not have any effect.
-I started by limiting the maximum number of worker threads which can be specified by passing a `ParallelOptions` instance but this has the effect that the throughput is very dependant on the current system load, network conditions and most imported current hardware.
-Running it on another machine makes the whole process run completely different.
-I somehow required throttling of my work items which is sometimes also referred as limiting.
+My client is based on `Parallel.ForEach` which means that .net automatically increases the number of worker threads until it somehow detects that increasing worker threads does not result in better performance.
+I started by limiting the maximum number of worker threads by passing a `ParallelOptions` instance.
+This has the effect that the throughput is very dependant on the current system load, network conditions - and most imported - current hardware.
+Running it on another machine is a whole different execution environment.
+The solution was throttling of my work items throughput which is sometimes also referred as limiting.
 The requirement is simple and in my case I defined it as that my application was not allowed to process more then 10 items per second.

-I started 'googling' and landed on stackoverflow where most reactions referred to either the token bucket in various implementations.
-I decided to stop reading as I only needed a hint because I wanted to implement the logic myself and token bucket was enough information for me.
+I started 'googling' and landed on stackoverflow where most reactions referred to a token bucket in various implementations.
+I decided to stop reading as I only needed a hint, I wanted to implement the logic myself and token bucket was enough information for me.
 I translated this to

 >When a item needs processing decide if the throttle limit has not been reached, increment the current number or items and continue.
 If the throttle limit has been reached then wait until the throttle limit will be reset.